Commercial model

 The Mornine M1 offers 10 distinct capabilities, each contributing to the robot's practical utility.

-These capabilities work together with the robot's 4 onboard sensor types and Not officially disclosed AI platform to deliver practical, real-world performance.
+These capabilities work together with the robot's 4 onboard sensor types and AI platform to deliver practical, real-world performance.

 10